TechExeter/conference-2020/_speakers/robin-mudge.md

 {% include speakers-takeaways.html %}

 <h3>Bio</h3>
 <p>Video artist, practitioner in interactive TV and virtual reality storytelling.
 Mudge worked at the BBC for 18 years, as an award-winning documentary programme maker and new media specialist.
-He directed hundreds of programmes and created several groundbreaking new media projects, including the first interactive TV programme to win an RTS award of excellence.
+He directed hundreds of programmes and created several groundbreaking new media projects, including the first interactive TV programme to win an RTS award of excellence.</p>

-Mudge went on to become a global specialist in new media and digital strategist, working for Granada TV, Pearson PLC and the Corporation for Public Broadcasting in the US.
+<p>Mudge went on to become a global specialist in new media and digital strategist, working for Granada TV, Pearson PLC and the Corporation for Public Broadcasting in the US.
 He became a professor of film and interactive television at American University in Washington, D.C., which led to his current activities in developing storytelling techniques in VR documentary production.</p>